 This guest post was written by Sanya Pelini, who holds a Ph.D. in educational research.
 She transforms research into practical tools and resources on her blog Raising Independent Kids.
-She is the author of the e-book Managing Your Child’s Anger and Anxiety.
-A Practical Toolkit for Ages 3 to 8.

 Evidence suggests that children who learn to understand what triggers their strong emotions, such as anxiety and anger, can more effectively respond to those emotions and stay accountable to themselves.
 They are also more likely to be happier and successful in life.

 We can teach them to face their emotions head on using a toolkit they can refer to when they need help.
 This will enable them to manage those emotions effectively in childhood years and beyond.
 Although this does not guarantee that you will get rid of all the meltdowns, it will give your children the tools they need to communicate more effectively and reduce the frequency and intensity of anxious or disruptive behavior.

 Teaching children to manage and respond appropriately to strong emotions is difficult and takes time.
 Practice makes perfect, so please be patient.
 Some strategies will work better than others depending on your specific situation, so choose those that are most in line with your child’s personality.
 There are some innovative ways to work with your kids to manage their emotions depending on what phase they are experiencing.